 Providing care for a loved one with dementia delivers a world of rewards – the experience of peace of mind and fulfillment in knowing you’re aiding in making the senior’s life as secure and comfortable as possible, the joy of seeing the senior’s smile at an enjoyed activity, the warmth of reminiscing.
 And yet, it is also one of the most challenging responsibilities any of us can perform.

-The Topeka home care team at Grace Home Care partners with families in supplying education and hands-on, specialized help and support with dementia care, and suggests the tips below to manage some of the more perplexing aspects of caring for a senior with dementia:
+Grace Home Care, expert providers of Topeka dementia care, supplies education and hands-on respite care, along with specialized Alzheimer’s care.
+To assist family caregivers, we suggest the dementia tips below to manage some of the more perplexing aspects of caring for a senior with dementia: